RaphHaddad/blog/content/post/tip-limits-and-systems-thinking.md

 difficult task than simply splitting a user story into two.
 Splitting a user story into two, means that the residue work goes back into the backlog, and the completed work is marked as closed.
-Whereas when a user story is split into at least three items, more though needs to go into what work has been completed and what work is remaining.
+Whereas when a user story is split into at least three items, more thought needs to go into what work has been completed and what work is remaining.
 This limits the common error of simply putting the residue work back into the backlog without properly examining what the nature of that work actually is.
 Splitting into at least three items also